Women's Soccer

 Amy Thompson

 Amy Thompson (CAS'22, Wheelock'25) rejoined the Boston University women's soccer program as an assistant coach in June of 2025.
-The 2025 campaign will mark her first in the role.
+The 2025 campaign marked her first in the role.

 Thompson suited up for the Terriers for two seasons from 2021 to 2022, capping her career with eight goals and two assists for 18 points across 34 appearances in the Scarlet & White.
 While at BU, she also participated in the Bloom Family Leadership Academy and worked in the Facilities department as a student assistant.